Central Grasslands Research

 facility, because of peculiar types of grasses, soils, precipitation, and climate, there

-is hereby established a centrally located North Dakota Grasslands Research Station within
+is hereby established a centrally located North Dakota beef cattle experiment station

-an area bounded by the Missouri River on the west and the James River on the east".
+within an area bounded by the Missouri River on the west and the James River on the

-This area, known as the Coteau area of North Dakota, extends from Divide and Burke
+east".
+This area, known as the Coteau area of North Dakota, extends from Divide

-counties in north western North Dakota in a southeasterly direction through Dickey county.
+and Burke counties in North Western North Dakota in a southeasterly direction through

-This area contains 5 million acres (40%) of the state's rangeland where 42% of the state's
+Dickey county.
+This area contains 5 million acres (40%) of the state's rangeland where 42%

-Scientists from the CGREC, other departments at NDSU and other state and federal
+Scientists fre CGREC, other departments at NDSU and other state and federal agencies

 - The CGREC has conducted side-by side grazing systems research that have been